yuminghuang23/f1-Data-Analysis/README.md

 2. Run 'Tasks Analysis.ipynb' to analysis on the data <br>
         - output data is stored in 'Result/ResultDatasets' <br>
         - graphs are stored in 'Result/Graph'
-3. Repot on the analysis can be found in 'Result/', name: 'Report.pdf'
+3. Analysis Report can be found in 'Result/', name: 'Report.pdf'

 ### Directory Tree
 ```